fortizpenaloza/Cosmos/README.md

 ## Quick Start

-### Using a ready to deploy docker image
+### Using a docker image
 A Docker image is pushed to [Docker Hub](https://hub.docker.com) every time CI runs successfully.

-Download the latest docker image by typing into the CLI `docker pull fortizpenaloza/cosmos`
+In order to use it you must pull the latest docker image by typing into your CLI `docker pull fortizpenaloza/cosmos`

-then type to start it
+and then start it typing
-`docker run -v logs:/opt/cosmos/logs -p 8090:8090 fortizpenaloza/cosmos`
+`docker run -v logs:/opt/cosmos/logs --rm -p 8090:8090 fortizpenaloza/cosmos`

-### Using an image
+### Using an Pharo image
 - Download the latest [Pharo 32](https://get.pharo.org/) or [64 bits VM](https://get.pharo.org/64/).
 - Download a ready to use image from the [release page](http://github.com/iot-uca/back-end/releases/latest)
 - Explore the [documentation](docs/).